ChimeraZen/zenchi-options-list/README.md

 ## Components

 ### OptionsList
-The ZenChi Options List component is a simple ReactJS droplist .
+The ZenChi OptionsList component is a simple ReactJS droplist .

 This component can be initialized using `import { OptionsList } from 'zenchi-options-list'`